ikhebgeenaccount/SideScroller/README.md

 ####Changelog
   - *v0.3.0*
+    - Added spells
+    - Added a statusbar with spellicons and cooldowns
     - Removed loading screen
   - *v0.2.3* - **current release**
     - Added 'death point' to jump, character will not fall nor jump in this period